aytuncilhan/NLP-Text-Classification/README.md

 # Venture Capital Investment Activity Classifier
-Various Natural Language Processing libraries are implemented to train the model and accurately classify the purpose of the investment.
+The aim for this project is to automate the process of classifying the purpose of Venture Capital investments under the 8 predefined categories (listed in the table below).

+[Scikit-learn](https://scikit-learn.org/stable/) library is used to implement a Natural Language Processing model to accurately classify investment purposes, utilizing the extracted data from [13D filings](https://en.wikipedia.org/wiki/Schedule_13D).
+As classifier models, **Random Forest**, **K-nearest Neighbors**, and **Linear Support Vector Classifier (LinearSVC)** are used.
+Their performances are analysed depending on a variety of KPIs.

+## About the Dataset
 Training dataset labels value count of investment purpose:

     ALL M&A                         426